Remember: Thesis research is an iterative process, much like the design process.

 Princeton subscribes to thousands of article indexes and research databases that you can use to identify both primary sources and secondary literature on your topic.
 Good starting places are the Avery Index and Urban Studies Abstracts.
 For help identifying other databases related to your topic, ask me.
 To browse all indexes and databases supporting some facet of architecture and architecture history, see this page.

-Meet with the architecture librarian: FALL 2020: I am available via Zoom 5 days a week - just email me to set up a time.
+Meet with the architecture librarian: FALL 2021: I am available in person for brief consultations - my office is S204C in the Architecture Library.
+I am also available for longer research meetings via Zoom 5 days a week - just email me to set up a time.
 I can help you to identify materials in the Libraries' collections that can support your topic, identify collections or archives beyond Princeton that you should plan to visit, and generally assist in planning and strategizing your research for the academic year.

 SoA Library Student Carrels: Carrels are available for daily use, but please note that all materials left on the carrels will be reshelved at the end of each day.